cgcardona/cgcardona.github.com/_posts/2013-03-27-method-naming-oddness.md

 ## You said something about oddness?

 Oh yes I did didn't I?
-Well I noticed that if you create a class which with a method name that is the same as the class and no constructor function then the method with the same name as the class will get called when the object is constructed.
+Well I noticed that if you create a class with a method name that is the same as the class and no constructor function then the method with the same name as the class will get called when the object is constructed.